drajer-health/uds-plus/input/pagecontent/spec.md

 ##### Data Receiver Requirements
 This section identifies the different requirements for Data Receiver systems hosted by HRSA.

-* The Data Receiver SHALL implement the [$import](OperationDefinition-import.html) operation to receive a manifest file containing the UDS+ report for each health center.
+* The Data Receiver **SHALL** implement the [$import](OperationDefinition-import.html) operation to receive a manifest file containing the UDS+ report for each health center.

-* The Data Receiver SHALL download the NDJSON formatted, de-identified data from the health center using the links provided by the Data Submitter following the protocol specified in the manifest file.
+* The Data Receiver **SHALL** download the NDJSON formatted, de-identified data from the health center using the links provided by the Data Submitter following the protocol specified in the manifest file.

-* The Data Receiver SHALL validate the received NDJSON data according the UDS+ FHIR IG profiles and return OperationalOutcomes for each instance of conformance failure.
+* The Data Receiver **SHALL** validate the received NDJSON data according the UDS+ FHIR IG profiles and return OperationalOutcomes for each instance of conformance failure.

-* The Data Receiver SHALL apply necessary business rules to check data quality and provide feedback via OperationalOutcome for each data quality issue.
+* The Data Receiver **SHALL** apply necessary business rules to check data quality and provide feedback via OperationalOutcome for each data quality issue.
 These may be errors or warnings.

+* The Data Receier **SHALL** reject submissions that do not meet the partial submission requirements which **MUST** include data for

+	* Patients By Zipcode table
+	* Table 3A
+	* Table 3B
+	* Table 4
+	* Table 6A
+	* Report data for at least 2 Quality Measures related to Table 6B
+	* Report data for at least 2 Quality Measures related to Table 7

-* The Data Receiver SHALL provide status polling capability to Health Centers as part of the HTTP Content Header  with a recommended polling interval.
+* The Data Receiver **SHALL** provide status polling capability to Health Centers as part of the HTTP Content Header  with a recommended polling interval.

+* Data Receiver **SHOULD** reject resources containing data that are not mandatory or specified as MUST SUPPORT in the UDS+ profiles.

-* The Data Receiver SHALL update the status of the submission for each health center.
+* The Data Receiver **SHALL** update the status of the submission for each health center.

-* The Data Receiver SHALL process a re-submission by a Health Center as needed during the reporting period.
+* The Data Receiver **SHALL** process a re-submission by a Health Center as needed during the reporting period.

-* The Data Receiver SHALL discard previous submissions when a re-submission is made by the Health Center.
+* The Data Receiver **SHALL** discard previous submissions when a re-submission is made by the Health Center.